Recalled or Failed Cannabis Destruction

 • After the quarantine period, the product must be rendered unusable and unrecognizable.
 Destruction must take place under video surveillance.

 Not only are recall situations stressful — they can put pressure on your brand.
 Working with a professional disposal company helps protect your brand, limit liability, and maintain compliance with state regulations.
-Instead of spending time and energy trying to ensure that your recalled cannabis destruction plan is compliant, leave it to the experts at Easy Waste Management.
+Instead of spending time and energy trying to ensure that your recalled cannabis destruction plan is compliant, leave it to the experts at Easy Cannabis Waste.

 How to Destroy Failed Cannabis

-At Easy Waste Management, we are ready to assist our clients in compliantly destroying products that have failed testing or are deemed unsafe for sale.
+At Easy Cannabis Waste, we are ready to assist our clients in compliantly destroying products that have failed testing or are deemed unsafe for sale.
 Waste disposal procedures for non-compliant cannabis products vary depending on the situation.

 For growers, there is no available path to remediation for failed laboratory testing.
 Cultivators must make plans to destroy failed cannabis.
 Many edible cannabis products cannot be remediated, either.
 However, there are a couple of exceptions in which edible products can be corrected.